jvillanueva3651/HabitGuard/README.md

 ![home_screen.png](app/src/main/res/drawable/home_screen.png)

-In order to complete their profile information users will need to click the three dots in the upper left hand corner to display the settings button.
+To complete their profile information users will need to click the three dots in the upper left-hand corner to display the settings button.

 ![settings.png](app/src/main/res/drawable/settings.png)